State Children's Ombudsman Offices

 |

-The Child Advocate is an independent office within the Executive Branch with the jurisdiction to oversee children served by the child welfare or juvenile justice systems.
+The child advocate is an independent and autonomous executive branch office with the jurisdiction to oversee children served by the child welfare or juvenile justice systems.

 |